 Some professions (e.g. speech pathologists, lawyers, accountants, psychologists, etc.) require that you obtain licensure or certification beyond your degree in order to hold a position in that field.
 Professional Licensure regulations and requirements vary from field to field, and from state to state.
 Each state and U.S. territory has an authority, be it public or private, that is responsible for overseeing the licensure requirements of the various professions in that state.

-For students considering enrolling in a program that leads to professional licensure, the University of Colorado Boulder strongly recommends you to contact the appropriate department or program to determine the educational requirements and whether or not the education provided at the University of Colorado Boulder will allow you to sit for the applicable licensing exam.
+For students considering enrolling in a program that leads to professional licensure, CU Boulder strongly recommends you to contact the appropriate department or program to determine the educational requirements and whether or not the education provided at CU Boulder will allow you to sit for the applicable licensing exam.
 Below, you can review the list of professional licensure programs offered and the states/territories where, upon completion of your degree, you would be eligible for the licensure exam.
+Please note, the successful completion of a program at CU Boulder does not guarantee licensure, certification, or employment in an occupation.
+CU Boulder shall not be held liable if a student is unable to qualify for licensure or certification in any jurisdiction or cannot obtain a practicum/internship location.

 This certificate program provides the opportunity to meet the requirements for SLPA authorization in the state of Colorado only.
 The University of Colorado Boulder has determined that the education provided in the Speech-Language Pathology Assistant (SLPA) Certificate program does not meet educational requirements for licensure in the following states: